 Therefore, an approach to work mainly geographically lost its purpose.

 The territory mapping template now covers many factors:

 - Account types

 The current role of territory mapping is to set proper sales quotas, define various strategic fields, and lower costs.
 Based on these, managers should provide the team with an efficient plan to improve productivity.
 Sales reps can therefore work strategically to address the right needs of the right customers.

 A quality territory plan should have several main objectives:

-- Assign the right segments to right reps based on their expertise
+- Assign the right segments to the right reps based on their expertise

-- Optimize customer experience by equipping team with unique challenges
+- Optimize customer experience by equipping the team with unique challenges

 - Build a base for strong, lasting customer relationships